MSeastone/ASP.NETGroupAssignment/README.md

 This was a group assignment by: Johan/Simon/Louis/Madelene

-Were we buildt a Book Review webapp using ASP.NETCore in Visual Studio the site had 3 entities: books, authors, reviews.
+Were we buildt a Book Review MVC webapp using ASP.NETCore in Visual Studio the site had 3 entities: books, authors, reviews.

 User can add reviews but not update a created review.